datanav/docs/getting-started.rst

 Config contents
 ^^^^^^^^^^^^^^^

-The config, and now our node, contains seven input pipes.
-Five of them have embedded person data, one has postal codes and the last one has embedded orders from a webshop.
+The config, and now our node, contains eight input pipes.
+Six of them have embedded person data, one has postal codes and the last one has embedded orders from a webshop.
 In addition there is a a merge pipe for person data, two global pipes, and example pipes for modelling and exporting person address data.
 Have a look at how the pipes are connected by navigating between them through their Graph-tabs.
 The "merged-person" pipe is a good place to start.

 .. _getting-started-sesam-overview: